leo-prata/api-rest/README.md

-# API REST com Node.js
+# REST API with Node.js and Express

-- Pensada para gerenciar alunos, com atributos do tipo "nome", "email", "idade", etc
+- Designed to manage students, with attributes such as "name", "email", "age", etc.
-- Permite salvar imagens para cada aluno em específico
+- Allows saving images for each specific student.
-- Sistema de login para um possível administrador gerenciar os alunos
+- Login system for potential administrators to manage students.
-- Utiliza do Sequelize como ORM para interação com um database MariaDB
+- Uses Sequelize as an ORM for interaction with a MariaDB database.